PART 1 : HOW TO READ THIS AGREEMENT

 (iii) (Not faulty) If we determine in our reasonable opinion that the product is not faulty, or the fault is due to fair wear and tear, misuse, failure to use in accordance with the manufacturer’s instructions, or failure to take reasonable care, we will refuse your return.
 We are able to repair the issue and send the product back to you at your cost.

 (iv) (Faulty) If we determine that the Good are faulty, we will endeavour to repair the faulty Goods for you at our cost.
 If the faulty Goods cannot be repaired, we will replace the Goods at our cost, or provide you with a refund.
 All refunds will be credited back to your original method of payment unless you request otherwise and we approve this request.
-The costs of shipping of replacement products will be covered by us if the fault arises within 60 days of delivery, otherwise the costs of shipping will be covered by you.
+The costs of shipping of replacement products will be covered customers (both ways).

 (v) If you fail to comply with the provisions of this clause 8 in respect of faulty Goods, we may, in our absolute discretion, issue only a partial refund or no refund in respect of such faulty Goods.